 The Aggie defense held Georgia to a .178 hitting percentage, with junior libero Amy Nettles tallying a match-high 11 digs.
 Sophomore middle blocker Kaitlyn Blake led A&M to an 11-5 lead in team blocks, posting a match-high six stops, including five block assists to give her 121 for the season, tying her for ninth in the A&M single-season records.

 Senior middle blocker Jazzmin Babers had back-to-back kills as the Aggies opened up an 8-3 lead early in the first set.
-A&M, which outhit Georgia, .300 to .fight back and got within 14-13.
+A&M, which outhit Georgia, .300 to .184 in the set, kept its five-point cushion at 11-6, when the Bulldogs began to fight back and got within 14-13.
 A&M pulled away again, outscoring the Bulldogs, 5-2, to go up 19-15, but the Aggies then committed three consecutive attack error to put Georgia back within 19-18.
 The teams traded points and A&M held a narrow 20-19 edge before Babers got a solo block and then teamed with Aiple for another stuff.
 Aiple caught the Bulldog defense off guard and put the Aggies at set point with back-to-back dump kills.
 Georgia got a kill down the line before junior outside Kiara McGee closed out the frame with her fourth kill.

 Texas A&M used an 11-2 run to double up the Bulldogs, 18-9, in the second set.
 Georgia rallied once again, getting within four points to make things interesting, but the deficit was too large for the Bulldogs to overcome.
 Hans registered her fifth kill of the set to put the Aggies serving for the set, 24-17, but Georgia scored three unanswered points to get within 24-20 before Reasor and Blake ended the set with a block.